 - A. This indicates the HSQF Quality Pathway subject to the funding thresholds outlined in Part 4 and/or other applicable exceptions detailed below.
-Where certification is indicated but an organisation's funding only meets the threshold for self-assessment, performance will be demonstrated through a self-assessment only. - B. Multi-service providers: Where organisations deliver multiple in-scope services listed in Part 3: - Certification takes precedence, so if one or more services delivered requires certification, this is the method that must be used by the organisation. - As organisations generally only demonstrate compliance using one pathway, those delivering services that are required to be certified do not need to complete a separate self-assessment for services listed as self-assessable Part 3 and self-assessable services do not need to be included third-party audits. - Organisations that deliver more than one self-assessable service, only need to complete a combined self-assessment that includes all of their self-assessable services. - Certification applies except for Seniors Legal and Support Services that hold accreditation under the National Accreditation Scheme for Community Legal Centres, which is recognised accreditation for demonstrating compliance with HSQF.
+Where certification is indicated but an organisation's funding only meets the threshold for self-assessment, performance will be demonstrated through a self-assessment only. - B. Multi-service providers: Where organisations deliver multiple in-scope services listed in Part 3: - Certification takes precedence, so if one or more services delivered requires certification, this is the method that must be used by the organisation. - As organisations generally only demonstrate compliance using one pathway, those delivering services that are required to be certified do not need to complete a separate self-assessment for services listed as self-assessable Part 3 and self-assessable services do not need to be included third-party audits. - Organisations that deliver more than one self-assessable service, only need to complete a combined self-assessment that includes all of their self-assessable services. - C. Queensland Government agencies: As a general rule, Queensland Government agencies delivering human services funded by participating Queensland Government departments through service agreements are not required to demonstrate compliance with the HSQF.
+These providers will remain subject to regulation by their own specific sets of quality standards and safeguards. - D. Where Other (Toth) services are funded under the same service outlet number as another service that demonstrates compliance with HSQF (through either certification, self-assessment or other accreditation), the HSQF quality pathway will also apply to the Toth service.
+Otherwise, Toth funded services will only need to demonstrate compliance with HSQF when advised, on a case-by-case basis. - Certification applies except for Seniors Legal and Support Services that hold accreditation under the National Accreditation Scheme for Community Legal Centres, which is recognised accreditation for demonstrating compliance with HSQF.

-Disability Services Output Category or Funding Area Output code (DS NMDS code) or Service Types-Investment Specification HSQF Quality Pathway ^{A,B} Accommodation Support/ Continuity of Support (CoS) All output codes from 1.01 - 1.083 inclusive Certification 1 Community Support/ Continuity of Support (CoS) All output codes from 2.01 - 2.073 inclusive Certification ^{1,2} Community Access/ Continuity of Support (CoS) All output codes from 3.01 - 3.033 inclusive Certification 1 Respite/ Continuity of Support (CoS) All output codes from 4.01 - 4.052 inclusive Certification 1 Advocacy System Support - Systemic and Group Advocacy (T446) funded under the Service System Support and Development Investment Specification or 6.01 - 6.013 inclusive Evidence of accreditation under the National Disability Advocacy Program (NDAP) or, subject to approval, evidence of accreditation under the NDIS Practice Standards or ISO 9001.
+Disability Services Output Category or Funding Area Output code (DS NMDS code) or Service Types-Investment Specification HSQF Quality Pathway ^{A,B,C,D} Accommodation Support/ Continuity of Support (CoS) All output codes from 1.01 - 1.083 inclusive Certification 1 Community Support/ Continuity of Support (CoS) All output codes from 2.01 - 2.073 inclusive Certification 1 Community Access/ Continuity of Support (CoS) All output codes from 3.01 - 3.033 inclusive Certification 1 Respite/Continuity of Support (CoS) All output codes from 4.01 - 4.052 inclusive Certification 1 Advocacy Advocacy (T324) 2 Systemic and Group Advocacy (T446) 6.01 - 6.013 inclusive Evidence of accreditation under the National Standards for Disability Standards (NSDS) or, subject to approval, evidence of accreditation under the NDIS Practice Standards or ISO 9001.
 Where other accreditation not held or approved, certification applies.
-Peak Bodies System Support - Systemic and Group Advocacy (T446) funded under the Service System Support and Development Investment Specification or All output codes from 6.02 - 6.05 inclusive Evidence of accreditation under ISO 9001, or subject to approval, other relevant accreditation.
+Peak Bodies System Support - Capability Building (T440) System Support - Dissemination of Information (T441) System Support - Research and Advice (T443) System Support - Systemic and Group Advocacy and Representation to Government and Other Decision Makers (T446) funded under the Service System Support and Development Investment Specification All output codes from 6.02 6.05 inclusive Evidence of accreditation under ISO 9001, or subject to approval, other relevant accreditation.